Heterogeneous Decentralized Diffusion Models: Abstract

 \section{Abstract}

 Training frontier-scale diffusion models often requires substantial computational resources concentrated in tightly-coupled clusters, limiting participation to well-resourced institutions.
 While Decentralized Diffusion Models (DDM) enable training multiple experts in isolation, existing approaches require 1176 GPU-days and homogeneous training objectives across all experts.
 We present an efficient framework that dramatically reduces resource requirements while supporting heterogeneous training objectives.
-Our approach combines three key contributions: (1) a heterogeneous decentralized training paradigm that allows experts to use different objectives (DDPM and Flow Matching), unified at inference time via a deterministic schedule-aware conversion into a common velocity space without any retraining; (2) pretrained checkpoint conversion from ImageNet-DDPM to Flow Matching objectives, accelerating convergence and enabling initialization without objective-specific pretraining; and (3) PixArt-$\alpha$'s efficient AdaLN-Single architecture, reducing parameters while maintaining quality.
-Experiments on LAION-Aesthetics show that, relative to the training scale reported for prior DDM work, our approach reduces the compute from 1176 to 72 GPU-days (16$\times$) and data from 158M to 11M (14$\times$).
-Under aligned inference settings, our heterogeneous 2DDPM:6FM configuration achieves better FID (11.88 vs.\ 12.45) and higher intra-prompt diversity (LPIPS 0.631 vs.\ 0.617) than the homogeneous 8FM baseline.
-By eliminating synchronization requirements and enabling mixed DDPM/FM objectives, our framework makes decentralized generative model training accessible to contributors with single GPUs requiring only 20--48GB VRAM.
+Our approach combines three key contributions: (1) a heterogeneous decentralized training paradigm that allows experts to use different objectives (DDPM and Flow Matching), unified at inference time without any retraining; (2) pretrained checkpoint conversion from ImageNet-DDPM to Flow Matching objectives, accelerating convergence and enabling initialization without objective-specific pretraining; and (3) PixArt-$\alpha$'s efficient AdaLN-Single architecture, reducing parameters while maintaining quality.
+Experiments on LAION-Aesthetics show that, relative to the training scale reported for prior DDM work, our approach reduces the compute by 16$\times$ and data by 14$\times$.
+Under aligned inference settings, our heterogeneous configuration achieves better FID and higher intra-prompt diversity than the homogeneous baseline.
+By eliminating synchronization requirements and enabling mixed DDPM/FM objectives, our framework makes decentralized generative model training accessible to contributors with single GPUs requiring only 24--48GB VRAM.